Mutuba/Came-Across/README.md

 ## README.md

-- Come Across that list the places a person has visited and lets the user creates new entries.
+# Come Across app lists the places a person has visited and lets the user creates new entries.

 - The application offers two main functions: